Speaker(s): Regine Basha, Birgit Rathsmann, Kristin Lucas

 New Technologies in Art – Trends in Merging the Handmade with Digital

 New technologies have ushered in not only a new aesthetic platform but have also invigorated ways in which analog and/or handmade material can be realized.

-Learn about contemporary artwork that merges slow hand-making with digital technologies in the most innovative ways.
-Panelists include artists as well as curators and institutions that have recognized and supported this work.
+Learn about contemporary artwork that merges slow hand-making with new technologies in art in the most innovative ways.
+Panelists include Regine Basha, curator, writer and founder of Basha Projects and artists Birgit Rathsmann and Kristin Lucas, all of whom have recognized and supported this work.

 Please take note that this session took place live during the 1AN Symposium at Art New York.

 Regine Basha, a graduate of the Center for Curatorial Studies at Bard College, has been, for nearly 20 years, curating innovative exhibitions and special projects for public spaces, institutions, and private galleries both nationally and internationally.
 They have received critical press in The New York Times, Artforum, Modern Painters, Art Papers, Wire, and Bidoun, and on NPR Radio.
 More...